 Quick Answer

-Yes — but only if quality is managed as a system, not treated as a final inspection step.
-For denim, the biggest risks usually show up between approved samples and bulk production, then again between first bulk and repeat orders.
-This page explains how SkyKingdom uses documented checkpoints, approval logic, and clearer handoffs to reduce drift before it becomes a shipment problem.
+Quality control works only when it is managed as a system, not treated as a final inspection step.
+For denim, the biggest risks usually appear between sample approval and bulk production, then again when a reorder tries to repeat the same fit, wash, shade, trims, and construction details.
+SkyKingdom’s 14-person QC team works with documented checkpoints, approval logic, and production records to keep those risks visible before goods are released.

-• What traceability and compliance support is available today
+• What traceability and compliance support can be discussed case by case

 SkyKingdom Advanced Factory Equipment